 In KS2 each class has a whole class set of a novel.
 All of the children follow the text at the same time.
 During these sessions there are opportunities for both the teacher and children to read the text out loud.
 Differentiated activities are then completed, based on the whole class text.

-At Woodthorpe, we place high emphasis on the fact that mathematics forms an essential component of our everyday lives and consequently ensure that as part of our school routine, every child will take part in maths activities, every day.
+We place high emphasis on the fact that mathematics forms an essential component of our everyday lives and consequently ensure that as part of our school routine, every child will take part in maths activities, every day.
 The majority of our maths teaching is supported by an online planning tool called 'Big Maths'.

 We base our mathematics around the following core areas of: fluency, reasoning and problem solving.
 We believe in reinforcing key mathematical skills and vocabulary with our children, who then are given opportunities to apply this to reasoning and problem solving scenarios.